microsoft/quicreach/README.md

 This project has two primary purposes:

 1. It provides a complete (C++) client sample application built on top of [MsQuic](https://github.com/microsoft/msquic).
-2. It is a tool to test the QUIC reachability of a server.
+2. It is a tool to test the QUIC reachability of a server (see latest data [here](https://github.com/microsoft/quicreach/blob/data/data.csv)).

 # Build